adrianschlatter/rst4html/README.rst

 	    den See und das Feuerwerk.

-This will be converted as follows:
+This is converted as follows:

 >>> rst4html --subst '{"imp": "../pics/iceland"}' my.rst